martinvonz/jj/docs/config.md

 The `ui.diff-editor` setting affects the tool used for editing diffs (e.g.
 `jj split`, `jj amend -i`).
 The default is `meld`.

-`jj` replaces the following arguments:
+`jj` makes the following substitutions:

 - `$left` and `$right` are replaced with the paths to the left and right directories to diff respectively.